 Where the design community meets.

-Designer of Niice Joined about 7 years ago via an invitation from Gearóid O.
+Designer of Niice Joined over 8 years ago via an invitation from Gearóid O.

 It’s 2020, but instead of flying cars we have a global pandemic and Trevor from marketing asking if you could re-send him that logo you sent him last week.

 We don’t know anything about vaccines, so we figured we’d solve the logo thing instead.

 To be fair, when your brand assets are spread across the four corners of the web, it’s hard to keep track.
 Guidelines are in Keynote or Slides (except for the PDFs in Dropbox).
 Photos are in Drive, icons are in Figma, and the logos are in a WeTransfer link that’s about to expire.
 As for project files... your best bet is to brew some strong coffee, open your inbox, and start scrolling.

 Finding the right logo or photo, staying up to date with changes, or being inspired by your team’s work should be as easy as finding a great show on Netflix.
 So over lockdown we’ve been working with creatives at Disney, Uber and Nordstrom to develop a new approach to brand asset management.